Profile and Organization

-As of July 2015, MKI has 36 full-time national staff, 21 of whom are professional engineers and environmental experts as well as the full support and backing of Nippon Koei’s worldwide organisation.
+As of July 2015, MKI has 36 full-time national staff, 21 of whom are professional engineers and environmental experts as well as the full support and backing of Nippon Koei’s worldwide organization.

-84MW Baluchaung No.2 Hydro-Electric Power Project in Kayar State is the first overseas project of Nippon Koei providing a full range of engineering services from planning, design, and construction supervision.
+84MW Baluchanung No.2 Hydro-Electric Power Project in Kayar State is the first overseas project of Nippon Koei providing a full range of engineering services from planning, design and construction supervision.
 Built in 1954, it remains as one of the key hydropower plants in the country supplying electricity to millions of people for more than half a century now.
-The Baluchaung No.2 Hydropower Power stands as a symbolic cooperation between Japan and Myanmar.
+The Baluchaung No.2 Hydropower Power stands as a sysmbolic cooperation between Japan and Myanmar.